It’s back, folks!

 - Fair Winds Quayside Kolsch

-- Almost all concession stands have anywhere from 2 to 6 varieties of the following beers, in bottles or on tap: Budweiser, Bud Light, Stella Artois, Michelob Ultra, Bud Light Lime and Bud Light Lime-a-Rita.
+- Almost all concession stands have several varieties of Bud, Bud Light, and Bud Light Lime on tap and in bottles.
 This list is not meant to disparage those beers or those who drink those beers.
 But as they can be found all over the stadium, it wouldn’t be much of a benefit to list them, and the map wouldn’t be legible.
+Stella and Shock Top are listed where I could see them, but they are probably present in more places than the map actually shows.

 - I did, however, try to list every place that sold beer that WASN’T a food stand, even if it had no craft brews or imports.
 So you will occasionally see those American light lagers on the map.